AdollaApp/Adolla/readme.md

 `MAXREADINGTOSHOWPOPULAR`: the amount of items in "continue reading" required to stop showing "popular" on the home page (for faster loading)

+`IGNOREREADING`: stop storing the progress.
+Old progress will be kept and shown, but nothing new will be added.
+Useful for shared servers.

 `TELEGRAMTOKEN`: Telegram bot token to send from

 `TELEGRAMUSER`: Telegram user ID to send new chapters & updates to.
 Not sure what your ID?
 Plug in your bot token, start the app, and send the bot a message.
 Adolla will log your user ID.